JessicaW02/Jessica-Wang-Portfolio/README.md

 ## About Me

-- 🎓 Master's in Applied Data Science @ UChicago
+- 🎓 Bachelor degree in Economics & Mathematics @ University of Washington
-- 🧮 Dual Bachelor’s degrees in Economics & Mathematics
+- 📚 Master degree in Applied Data Science @ University of Chicago
 - 🔍 Interested in risk modeling, time series forecasting, and data-driven business insights
 - 🛠 Tools I use: **Python**, **SQL**, **Tableau**, **scikit-learn**, **Pandas**, **AWS Athena**